How to Convert a Tide PDF Bank Statement to CSV or Excel

 Convert Your Tide Statement Now

 Tide does offer CSV export from within the app, but the format may not match your accounting software's import requirements.
-For a standardised CSV from a Tide PDF statement, use the free converter at bankreconciler.app/tool.
+For a standardised CSV from a Tide PDF statement, use the free converter at reconcileiq.com/bank-statement-converter.

 Yes.
 The converter handles both Tide sole trader and Tide limited company PDF statements.
 The parser recognises Tide's statement layout and extracts dates, descriptions, money in, money out, and balance correctly.